1: How may a district “bank” existing MWELO compliant irrigated landscape areas not previously submitted to DSA?

 12: Are landscape maintenance projects (Irrigation upgrade, reseeding/resodding of athletic fields) required to be submitted to DSA with the implementation of procedure PR 15-03?

-A: “Maintenance” of systems does not require a DSA submittal as long as the existing systems, in this case irrigation systems, are not being changed or upgraded.
-As long as the work does not affect the irrigation system, a submittal to DSA would not be required.
+A: “Maintenance” work does not require a DSA submittal as long as the existing irrigation systems are not being changed or upgraded.
 However, if the work involves improving or upgrading the irrigation system, it would be considered “rehabilitation” work.
 Per the CALGreen Code, Section 5.304.6, landscape irrigation rehabilitation work over 1,200 square feet in area is required to be submitted to DSA.
 If the area is under the threshold, then the district would have the option to submit and add the area to the District Landscape Account (see DSA PR 15-03.2), but they would not be obligated to do so.

 13: If an area of rehabilitated landscape is over 1,200 square feet but is a Special Landscape Area (SLA), does the project need to be submitted to DSA for review?